jianwen-android/notes-sst-/History/4 & 6. Outbreak of World War II/Hitler’s Expansionist Foreign Policy.md

 ## Sudetenland & Czechoslovakia

 - Due to ToV, the population of Sudetenland was largely ethnic Germans
-- Hitler insitigated the Nazi Party in Sudetenland to stir up trouble
+- Hitler instigated the Nazi Party in Sudetenland to stir up trouble
 - When the Czech govt. suppressed the troublemakers, Hitler threatened to go to war to protect the ethnic Germans
 - Czechoslovakia had a modern army and all its defensive forts were in Sudetenland
 - Sudetenland also had important industrial resources
 - Czech President was willing to go to war with Germany; protected by Franco-Soviet Pact
 - However, Britain was keen to avert war
-- Neville Chamberlain went to Germany on his accord to meet HItler in Sept 1938
+- Neville Chamberlain went to Germany on his own accord to meet Hitler in Sept 1938
     - First meeting: Agreed on a plebiscite; allow people of Sudetenland to decide whom to belong to Chamberlain returns home and convinces France & Czechoslovakia to agree, albeit reluctantly
     - Second meeting: Hitler changes tune, demands for ALL of Sudetenland & all Germans to return;